 Lawyer Pawan Shree Agrawal, who is assisting the court as an amicus curiae, said the home buyers, registered with the portal for seeking refund, have to be paid Rs 1,379 crores and so far, Rs 750 crores had been deposited with the apex court registry, leaving a shortfall of almost Rs 650 crores, for refunding the principal sum to them.
 The court, however, did not record this aspect in its order and asked Nariman to take instruction from JAL and apprise it on July 13, 2018, the next date of hearing, about the company’s stand on depositing Rs 600 crores with it.

-Read also : Aurangabad Property Tax: Everything that you should know
+Read also : Everything you need to know about depreciation of property

 At the outset, Nariman said that as many as 17 proposals for reviving JIL had been rejected so far and JAL had entered into agreements with a bank, which had agreed to issue a letter of credit to the tune of Rs 1,000 crores, subject to certain conditions like mortgaging of properties.
 “I want a letter of credit from a bank, which would say that it will deposit Rs 1,000 crores, provided the NCLT disposes of the petition (of JAL) on revival of JIL,” Nariman said, adding that the NCLT had said it would do almost nothing, as the apex court was seized of the matter.
 The bench then asked JAL to deposit Rs 600 crores, saying it would ask the NCLT to decide its plea, as soon as possible.